gnes-ai/hub/preprocessor/README.md

 # 🚢 GNES Hub - Preprocessor

-To create a new preprocessor, you can create a new class inherited from `gnes.preprocessor.base.BasePreprocessor` and override the following methods:
+To create a new preprocessor, you can create a new class inherited from

+- `gnes.component.BasePreprocessor`
+- `gnes.component.BaseImagePreprocessor`
+- `gnes.component.BaseTextPreprocessor`
+- `gnes.component.BaseAudioPreprocessor`
+- `gnes.component.BaseVideoPreprocessor`
+- `gnes.component.PipelinePreprocessor`
+- `gnes.component.UnaryPreprocessor`

+and override the following methods:

 - `apply`